markolalovic/blog/_my_posts/covid-calc.md

 ## Introduction
 At the time of writing, the impacts of Covid-19 remain largely uncertain and depend on a whole range of possibilities.
-Organizing the overwhelming mass of the available information in the media and literature, coming up with a reasonable working estimates and comparing multiple scenarios can be challenging As an attempt to address this problem I used publicly available data and published information to create an online tool called *Covid Calculator* that allows users to derive their own country-specific estimates.
+Organizing the overwhelming mass of the available information and coming up with a reasonable estimates can be challenging.
+As an attempt to address this problem I used publicly available data to create an online tool called *Covid Calculator* that allows users to derive their own country-specific estimates.

 The tool is focused on simple presentation and pedagogical aspects and only offers crude estimates.
 It uses relatively simplistic methodology outlined below.

-There are lots of improvements possible or more things to consider.
+There are lots of improvements possible and more things to consider.
 One is to also include estimated fatality rates of Covid-19 by pre-existing health conditions.
 Having time to event data and applying survival analysis techniques would result in a more sensible estimates of expected years of life lost.
 Allowing parameters to evolve over time and comparing different time spans is another improvement.

 ## Age structure